Are you gardening or farming in an urban environment? USDA has resources that can help you start and grow your operation.

 Farm Service Agency (FSA) offers many types of loans, including microloans tailored specifically to small-scale farms.
 See more information on USDA funding for your operation and use the loan discovery tool (also available in Spanish) to determine what might work well for you.

-Risk Management Agency (RMA) can help you insure your crops against losses due to unforeseen circumstances, including the new micro farm policy specifically tailored to small operations, including farms producing specialty or organic commodities.
-Learn more about the available insurance policies and disaster recovery programs by visiting your local USDA service center or by using the free disaster assistance discovery tool.
+Risk Management Agency (RMA) can help you insure your crops against losses due to unforeseen circumstances, including the micro farm policy specifically tailored to small operations, including farms producing specialty or organic commodities.
+Learn more about the available insurance policies and disaster recovery programs from a local insurance agent, by visiting your local USDA service center or by using the free disaster assistance discovery tool.

 Rural Development can help urban producers locate guaranteed financing through the Business and Industry Guaranteed Loan Program.